Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 The first step is knowing what data you hold, where it is, and what category it falls into.
 A data asset inventory covers every database, file store, cloud service, and third-party system that processes organisational data.
 Classification assigns each asset to a sensitivity tier: public, internal, confidential, or restricted.
 For a Caribbean organisation, the restricted tier should specifically include: citizen or customer national identification data, health records, financial account data, data subject to regulatory retention requirements, and data that could affect national security if disclosed.

-This inventory should document not just where data is stored but where it flows: which AI systems receive it, which cloud platforms process it, which third-party vendors access it, and under what contractual terms.
+This inventory should document where data is stored and where it flows: which AI systems receive it, which cloud platforms process it, which third-party vendors access it, and under what contractual terms.
 Most Caribbean organisations that complete this exercise for the first time discover flows they were not aware of and gaps in their vendor contracts that they had not previously identified.

 Pillar 2: Vendor Contract Governance